How the Bank of England creates inflation

 Average House Price vs Money Supply.
 Data from the Nationwide Building Society and the Bank of England

-Lending creates the money supply
+Increased lending increases the money supply

 Money Supply Breakdown, 1999 to 2021